Best CFD Brokers for Professional Traders in the UK 2026

 Who Qualifies as a Professional Trader in the UK?

-To qualify as an elective professional client with any FCA-regulated broker, you must meet at least two of three criteria set by the regulator.
+To qualify as an elective professional client with any FCA-regulated broker, you must meet at least two of three criteria set out under FCA (MiFID II / COBS) client categorisation rules.
 These requirements exist because professional status removes protections designed for less experienced traders.

 | Criterion | Requirement | Evidence Needed |